alexandrosnic/The-Complete-Self-Driving-Car-Course---Applied-Deep-Learning/7. Convolutional Neural Networks/README.md

 - Every cell of the receptor field is **multiplied** by the corresponding kernel matrix cell.
 - We take the sum of these values and divide it with the number of matrix's cells to take the **average**.
 - The result is being shown in the feature map.
 - The combination of the feature maps are passed from a **Relu activation function**, accounting for non-linearity, which empirically showed to perform better than sigmoid or tanh, inspired from biological processes.
 The reason is that sigmoid (and tanh) activation function has the vanishing gradient problem, since its derivative will only be between 0 - 0.25, resulting in very slow convergence of the weights during the gradient descent method.
 Whereas the derivative of ReLu function is 0-1.
+The different activation functions are:

 ![relu](https://user-images.githubusercontent.com/34197007/80314977-15298000-87f5-11ea-9ef7-ecffab8bf42a.png)